-BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.or Exit
+BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.

 Officially she’s an adult, and with adulthood comes self-awareness as well as new challenges and responsibilities.

 With new ownership and new management, the logo – old fashioned, rigid, derivative – no longer reflects this coming-of-age of the brand.